 Bobcats are found all over the United States and even Canada and Mexico.
 There are only a few places in the Midwest where they are not typically found.
 In some areas their numbers are quite high – New Hampshire has a large bobcat population in the several hundred.
 They are known as the Ghosts of the Forest because these nocturnal hunters are so rarely seen by most people.
 So far, I’ve only encountered three in the woods.

-Bobcats live primarily solitary lives and come together only for mating season which is in February or March.
-Then around early May the female will give birth to up to seven kittens.
+Bobcats live primarily solitary lives and come together only for the mating season which is in February or March.
+Then around early May, the female will give birth to up to seven kittens.
 The kittens will stay with the mother for the first year.
 Bobcats can have a territory range anywhere from one mile to more than 35, this varies tremendously on the location.
 They mark their territory with scent markings, scat, urine, and scrapes.
-Scrapes are piles of debris and dirt that is marked with the cats scent.
+Scrapes are piles of debris and dirt that are marked with the cats’ scent.

 Bobcats respond well to calls – even one that has just eaten.
 Some hunters swear by motion decoys too since the cats hone in on motion and are extremely curious.
 It’s advisable to stand up when you are calling with your back against a tree so you can scan a wider area with your eyes.
 Position yourself with rocks or brush to break up your outline, but don’t be IN any undergrowth – the bush moving around will give away your position.
 You want to pick a spot with good visibility but also close to really dense cover – bobcats don’t like going out into the open.
 Avoid using coyote calls, and if you see a coyote you probably won’t see a bobcat.

 Bobcats are oblivious to human scent – it’s just your movement or noise that will scare them off.
 So no matter what happens, just hold still.
 If you shoot and miss hold very still and try making a call with your mouth – more often than not the bobcat will be curious and hold completely still long enough for you to get a follow-up shot.